CS-433/ml-project-2-satnet/README.md

-# Image Processing - Road Segmentation From Satellite Images
+# Road Segmentation From Satellite Images

 This repository contains the code and the report of the project `Road Segmentation From Satellite Images`, which is the project 2 of the